 Tip: During the Golden Week (end of April to 1st week of May), the Obon Festival holiday (mid-August), autumn leaves season (mid-October to mid-November), and of course, the weekends, the area usually has massive crowds, so make sure you book your train ticket online through the official website HERE before you go!

 Come and see the secret panorama viewing deck at Keyakidaira Station!
 It is a spot that not many Japanese know about, even if they have been to Kurobe Gorge (*’▽’).

 By booking in advance with a special tour, you will be able to access this special viewing deck that gives you a 360° panoramic view of nearby mountains in the Keyakidaira area!

-If you do book the tour, when you arrive at Keyakidaira Station, there is a special meeting point.
-When you get there, don’t head to the ticket gate, but to the assemble point opposite the ticket gate.
+If you book the tour, when you arrive at Keyakidaira Station, there is a special meeting point.
+When you get there, don’t head to the ticket gate but to the assembly point opposite the ticket gate.
 There will be staff waiting there for you who will be holding a board that says “黒部峡谷展望ツアー” (refer to the first photo of the Instagram post on the right-hand side).
 After you are checked in, you will receive a helmet you need to wear for this tour (since you will be walking through tunnels).

 The staff will then guide you to the special train to the vertical shaft elevator.

 The train operates at 15-minute intervals, so there is no need to rush.
 Safety first!